GovTechSG/adex-ug/User Guide/My Subscribers.md

 # My subscribers #

-This area allows you to view all **subscribers** who subscribed successfully to all topics within your projects.
+This area allows you to view all Internet and Intranet **subscribers** who subscribed successfully to all topics within your projects.
 This page displays the following information:

 - Date
 - Project name